-Connectedness Student Staff Family & Community Engagement Data Reviewed Panorama survey CCSD climate survey MRA Survey School Attendance Data Areas of Strength: According to the 2022-2023 school data, 34.9% of fourth grade students were chronically absent and 29.5% of fifth grade students were chronically absent and 29.5% of fifth grade students were chronically absent and 29.5% of fifth grade students were chronically absent.
+TureA Connectedness Student Staff Family & Community Engagement Panorama survey CCSD climate survey MRA Survey School Attendance Data Staff survey CCSD climate survey PLC Survey MRA Survey CCSD climate survey Community survey MRA Survey Data Reviewed Areas of Strength: According to the 2022-2023 school data, 34.9% of fourth grade students were chronically absent and 29.5% of fifth grade students were chronically absent.
 Students participated in Find Your Voice Fridays where they explored extracurricular ideas and concepts in addition to regularly attending Leader in Me (LIM) classes where they learned 7 habits of highly effective students to encourage regular attendance and build positive relationships with peers and staff.
 Based on our Measurable Results Assessment (MRA) Spring 2023 data, on average, 79% of students believed positive relationships had been formed which is an increase of 5% according to previous performance on the Spring 2022 MRA data.
 In addition, the Spring MRA data shows 71% of students have a high trust relationship with at least one teacher they feel comfortable with and connect to, and 83% of students believe they are provided with schoolwide and classroom opportunities that include them in decision making and grow their leadership competence.
 Further, mental health professionals (counselor, CIS) continue to provide classroom lessons on respect, dealing with conflict, and peer relationships.
 Individual, class and school-wide incentives are provided for attendance goals reached by students (classes).
-Areas for Growth: Daily attendance, Tier I behavior interventions, and utilizing time daily to build meaningful relationships with students.
-Problem Statement Chronically absent students struggle to make connections with peers, build relationships, and struggle academically due to limited contact with instructional materials and strategically intended grouping.
-In addition, according to the 2022-2023 school data, the following demonstrate Martinez's chronic absenteeism: Kindergarten 44.6%, first grade 42.1%, second grade 41.8%, third grade 43.1%, fourth 32.5%, and fifth 27.6%.
-Critical Root Causes Residual effects of students not being in school on a regular basis in the past continue to have an impact on attendance and the ability to establish meaningful relationships with peers, teachers and staff.
+Areas of Strength: The procedures (RPCs and consistent family communications) in place from the 2023-2024 school year effectively decreased chronic absenteeism by 32% to 15.8% at the end of the 2024 school year.
+Absenteeism by grade at the end of the 2023-2024 school year was as follows: kindergarten 20.4%, 1st-grade 18.9%, 2nd-grade 9%, 3rd-grade 11%, 4th-grade 19.2%, and 5th-grade 16%.
+1